CoFH/cofh.github.io/docs/aquatic-entangler/index.md

 | Surrounded by 30 or more water blocks ([raining](https://minecraft.gamepedia.com/Rain)) | x4 |
 {:.uk-table .uk-table-striped .uk-table-condensed .uk-text-small .cofh-table-compress}

-The amount of fish an aquatic entangler produces per cycle can be increased by placing bait items in its bait slot.
-Bait will boost the device's production for 8 cycles per item.
+The amount of fish an aquatic entangler catches per cycle can be increased by placing bait items in its bait slot.
+Bait will boost the amount of fish caught for 8 cycles per item.

 | Bait type | Production multiplier |
 |---